Facing DUI Charges in Connecticut? Request a FREE Case Review from a Connecticut DUI Lawyer Near You: (866) 971-5795

 There is nothing routine about DUI cases in Connecticut.
 DUI cases often involve some of the most complex issues of law.
 Each case is different.
 Some involve accidents, injuries, prior offenses, prior out-of-state offenses, high blood alcohol content (BAC), refusals of chemical tests, field sobriety tests, drugs other than alcohol, and additional charges.

-At The Sills Law Firm, LLC, our lawyers have 20+ years of experiences handling all varieties of DUI cases throughout the state of Connecticut.
+At The Sills Law Firm, LLC, our CT DUI lawyers have 20+ years of experience handling all varieties of DUI cases throughout the state of Connecticut.
 Attorney Jonathan Sills authors Connecticut DUI Law, an annually published volume in the Connecticut Practice Series.
 The book is a comprehensive guide on handling the DUI case in Connecticut designed for the legal practitioner.
-Other defense attorneys, prosecutors, judges and DMV hearing officers regularly consult Attorney Sills’ writing on DUI law.
+Other defense attorneys, prosecutors, judges, and DMV hearing officers regularly consult Attorney Sills’ writing on DUI law.
 Attorney Sills has appeared in national broadcasts such as The Today Show and is regularly featured in local newspapers such as The Hartford Courant regarding DUI Issues.
 Attorney Jonathan Sills has handled thousands of DUI cases and has tried to verdict more DUI defense cases than most other lawyers in Connecticut.
 More often than not his clients hear the words “Not Guilty!”

 Invest in a Better Tomorrow,